Example Program 1: MM_S1_Vis_Basic

 MLIN(MM_Pre, v500, fine, tool0);

-• MM_Pre.z := MM_Pose[1].z+100: Increase the Z-axis coordinate of MM_Pre by 100 mm, that is, assign the pose 100 mm above the pick point to MM_Pre.
+• MM_Pre.z := MM_Pose[1].z + 100: Increases the Z coordinate of MM_Pre by 100 mm, i.e., assigns to MM_Pre the pose located 100 mm above the picking waypoint.

-Move to the pick point
+Move to the picking waypoint

 MLIN(MM_Pose[1], v500, fine, tool0);

-Move to the pick departure point
+Move to the departure waypoint of picking

 MLIN(MM_Pre, v500, fine, tool0);

-Close communication
+Close the communication

 CALL: MM_Close_Socket();